Tinubu Rejects Bill Seeking to Increase National Assembly Retirement Age

 Sunday Aborisade in Abuja

-President Bola Tinubu Tuesday rejected a bill seeking to increase the retirement age of civil servants working in the National Assembly by additional five years.
+President Bola Tinubu yesterday rejected a bill seeking to increase the retirement age of civil servants working in the National Assembly by an additional five years.

-Tinubu’s decision to withhold his assent to the bill was contained in a letter read by Senate President Godswill Akpabio on the floor of the during plenary.
+Tinubu’s decision not to withhold his assent to the bill was contained in a letter read by Senate President, Godswill Akpabio on the floor during plenary.

-It will be recalled that the Senate threw out the bill after a heated debate.

-However, the red chamber changed its mind later and concurred to a similar bill passed by the House of Representatives.
+However, the Red Chamber changed its mind later and concurred with a similar bill passed by the House of Representatives.

 The bill is seeking to increase the retirement age to 65 years or 40 years of service, whichever comes first.